embark-framework/embark-site/source/docs/contracts_deployment.md

             "password": secrets.password
           },
           {
-            "mnemonic": process.env.DAPP_MNEMONIC, // An environmental variable is also possible "addressIndex": "0", // Optional.
+            "mnemonic": process.env.DAPP_MNEMONIC, // An environment variable is also possible "addressIndex": "0", // Optional.
 The index to start getting the address "numAddresses": "1", // Optional.
 The number of addresses to get "hdpath": "m/44'/60'/0'/0/" // Optional.
 HD derivation path